alexeylark/hebrew-bot/README.md

 To start using the bot, go through the following link: [Hebrew Bot](https://t.me/HebrewTestBot) and press "Start".
 Then type command "/test" or choose it from the menu on the bottom to start the test.

-Other commands:
+Available commands:
+- "/test_verbs" - starts testing using only verbs.
+- "/test_nouns" - starts testing using only nouns.
+- "/test_adjectives" - starts testing using only adjectives.
-"/set_language" - lets you choose the user language.
+- "/set_language" - lets you choose the user language.
 Currently English and Russian languages are supported.
-"/set_difficulty_level" - lets you choose the difficulty level by typing command.
+- "/set_difficulty_level" - lets you choose the difficulty level by typing command.
 Currently there are two levels to choose from - alef and alef plus.
-"/stop" - stops testing and congratulates you for the work done.
+- "/stop" - stops testing and congratulates you for the work done.

 The bot saves following data about you:
 1. Your Telegram account user_id